IT ALL STARTED AT ADRIAN COLLEGE

 Looking back…this was a real gift.
 It was apparent that I did not have the DNA required to make a useful living in art.
 So I switched majors to Business & Marketing.
 I still see Cheryl occasionally in Kalamazoo and still thank her for sitting next to me!

 Later at Adrian College, I took a business class that contained a section on computers and we actually did a little programming in Cobol.
 I thought this was pretty cool.
 I could tell that I did not want to be a programmer.
 But it did give me a glimpse into the tools that would change the way we do business.

 I then entered into a career in management at a well known, Midwest, men’s retail chain.
 I was head of the committee to research and deploy their first point-of-sale (POS) system.
 Again, the opportunity to streamline a, transaction heavy, business fascinated me.

 I met the love of my life, Nancy, at Adrian College and blessed with two incredible children.
-Derek is an officer in the Army and Lindsay in a leadership position in private education.
-Both are married and Derek & his wife Araceli have blessed Nancy and me with two beautiful boys, Jack and Paul.
-Lindsay and her husband Sterling are now the proud owners of their own business.
+Derek is an Foreign Area Office in the US Army and Lindsay in a leadership position in private education.
+Both are married and Derek & his wife Araceli have blessed Nancy and me with two wonderful boys, Jack and Paul.
+Lindsay and her husband Sterling are now living near Indianapolis with another blessing…Colt Sterling Davis.

 Back to business.
 Fast Forward

 After several entrepreneur efforts, in the mid-nineties I become interested again in the web and its ability to streamline all the transactional stuff that holds business back.
 Industrial sales & marketing is basically a transactional exercise.
 There are lots of moving parts & pieces that come together to make a sales organization successful.

 In 2005 I founded a web development company to help industrial companies take advantage of the changing face of online search.
 Again, I could see that Google was actually streamlining the classic industrial buy cycle and I wanted to be part of that.